CIRA-Pulsars-and-Transients-Group/vcstools/README.md

 You can reference this repository using:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3762792.svg)](https://doi.org/10.5281/zenodo.3762792)

-If you use the MWA beamformer please give credit by citing:
+If you use the MWA beamformer, please give credit by citing:
 [Ord et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PASA...36...30O/abstract)

-If you used polarmitery please give credit by citing:
+If you used polarimetry, please give credit by citing:
 [Xue et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PASA...36...25X/abstract)

-If you used the inverse PFB plese give credit by citing:
+If you used the inverse PFB, please give credit by citing:
 [McSweeney et al. (2019)](https://ui.adsabs.harvard.edu/abs/2020arXiv200703171M/abstract)

 Status